MediaEase/shdoc/README.md

-# shdoc
+# shdoc-advanced

-shdoc is a documentation generator for bash/zsh/sh for generating API documentation in Markdown from shell scripts source.
+shdoc-advanced is a documentation generator for bash/zsh/sh for generating API documentation in Markdown from shell scripts source.

-shdoc parses [annotations](#features) in the beginning of a given file and alongside function definitions, and creates a markdown file with ready to use documentation.
+shdoc-advanced parses [annotations](#features) in the beginning of a given file and alongside function definitions, and creates a markdown file with ready to use documentation.

 ## Index